 The Buddha Statue

-The Spring Temple Buddha (chinese: 中原大佛 Zhōngyuán dàfú) is the world’s largest statue, and has been listed in the Guinness World Records.
+The Spring Temple Buddha (chinese: 中原大佛 Zhōngyuán dàfú) was the world’s largest statue until November 2018, and has been listed in the Guinness World Records.
 Depicting the Vairocana Buddha, it stands 128 metres (420 feet) tall from the base of the lotus pedestal.
 This in turn stands on two structures, the “Diamond Seat” and the “Sumeru Seat” – which, if included, brings the total height to a staggering 208 metres.

 Situated in what is known as the Fodushan Scenic Area, the Buddha clearly stands out as the main attraction.
 However there are a couple of other smaller things to see – the Foquan Temple below the statue, the Bell of Good Luck, and for the really adventurous the Yaoshan Fuquan hot spring centre.